mavenius/litime_mppt_esphome/README.md

 # litime_mppt_esphome
 ESPHome configuration for LiTime MPPT controllers with bluetooth (BLE) I determined that my controller uses MODBUS over BLE, so this project takes advantage of that to interact with the device.
+I have read that LiTime controller might be rebranded ones made by HQST, so this might work for those as well.
+YMMV.

 ### Usage
  - litime_solar_mppt.h should not need to be modified in order to get the default functionality out of this project.